timeplus-io/docs/docs/stream-generator.md

 ## Sample configuration

-Here is a sample of stream generator configuraion json:
+Here is a sample of stream generator configuration json:

 ```json
 {